 The Continua Design Guidelines specify an end-to-end ICT framework for personal connected health solutions based on recognized open standards, to create a secure and interoperable health data exchange.
 They enable the secure flow of Continua medical-grade data among sensors, gateways, and services by providing clear guidance on their interoperability adding the necessary missing features within the underlying standards or specifications.
 And, to ensure interoperability, they offer a compliance and interoperability program to validate that devices interoperate with gateways and services.

 What does Continua try to solve?

-Why should market actors even bother?
+Why should market actors such as device vendors, system and health services providers bother?

 How could Continua help resolve this?

 The Continua Design Guidelines specify an end-to-end information and communication technology (ICT) framework for personal connected health solutions based on recognized open standards, to create a secure and interoperable health data exchange.
 They enable the secure flow of medical-grade data among sensors, gateways, and services by providing clear guidance on their interoperability by adding the necessary missing features within the underlying standards or specifications.
 The value that the CDG’s provide is secure medical data exchange fully harmonized with existing adopted healthcare standards and protocols understood by regulatory agencies, governments, EHRs, clinicians, etc.

 The FDA has since long looked at the CDG’s as a tool to reduce the uncertainties about compliance of PCH systems with Medical Device regulations.
 Continua compliance can therefore be of help to obtain regulatory clearance.